appvia/terranetes/docs/terraform-controller/cli/tnctl_build.md

 ### Options

 ```
+      --enable-auto-approval     Automatically approve the configuration
       --enable-defaults          Indicates any defaults with values from the terraform module are included (default true)
+      --enable-drift-detection   Detect drift in the configuration (default true)
       --enable-sensitive         Indicates any sensitive variables from the module should be placed into secrets (default true)
   -h, --help                     help for build
       --name string              The name of the configuration resource (default "test")
       --namespace string         The namespace for the configuration (default "default")
       --provider string          Name of the credentials provider to use
+      --secret string            Name of the secret any outputs from the resource are kept
       --source string            The path to the terraform module (default ".")
 ```

 ### Options inherited from parent commands